 This one is real important to ask, especially if the data were not peer-reviewed.
 If the data come from a survey, for example, you want to know that the people who responded to the survey were selected at random.

 How many times have you seen news reports based on call-in polls or website surveys?
 Those can be fun (see my notes on the ladder of engagement in Chapter 8), but they aren't news that other publications should be reporting.
 Why?
 These types of surveys simply reflect the views of what statisticians call a "self-selected sample."
 People who feel really passionately about one side or the other can flood the poll, skewing the results from what they would have been had you polled only a random sample of people in the community.
-When this happens in online surveys, it's called "Freeping" the poll, after the website FreeRepublic.com, whose readers have become notorious over the years for doing this sort of thing to polls on other websites.
+When this happens in online surveys, it's called "Freeping" the poll, after the website FreeRepublic.com, whose readers became notorious in the early years of the Web for doing this sort of thing to polls on other websites.

 Another problem with data is "cherry-picking."
 This is the social-science equivalent of gerrymandering, where you draw up a legislative district so that all the people who are going to vote for your candidate are included in your district and everyone else is scattered among a bunch of other districts.